Frazz by Jef Mallett for September 15, 2021

 5. Fishbulb

-fishbulb239 about 3 years ago
+fishbulb239 over 3 years ago

 I’ve lost a couple of pairs of shoes in the last two years to old age.
 Not wear or tear, just the ravages of time on poorly-made products.